SarahWeiii/CoACD/README.md

 * `-o/--output`: path for output (`.obj` or `.wrl`).
 * `-pr/--prep-resolution`: resolution for manifold preprocess (20~100), default = 50.
 * `-t/--threshold`:  concavity threshold for terminating the decomposition (0.01~1), default = 0.05.
-* `-np/--no-prepocess`: flag to disable manifold preprocessing, default = false.
-If your input is already manifold mesh, disabling the preprocessing can avoid introducing extra artifacts.
+* `-pm/--preprocess-mode`: choose manifold preprocessing mode ('auto': automatically check input mesh manifoldness; 'on': force turn on the pre-processing; 'off': force turn off the pre-processing), default = 'auto'.
 * `-nm/--no-merge`: flag to disable merge postprocessing, default = false.
 * `-c/--max-convex-hull`: max # convex hulls in the result, -1 for no maximum limitation, works **only when merge is enabled**, default = -1 (may introduce convex hull with a concavity larger than the threshold)
 * `-mi/--mcts-iteration`: number of search iterations in MCTS (60~2000), default = 100.